• Skip to primary navigation

 • Place the butter in a standard loaf pan (8.5″x4.5″).
 Put the pan in the oven to melt the butter while the oven preheats.

-• In a large bowl, mash bananas using a potato masher or the backside of two forks.
-Add sugar and stir to combine.
+• Add sugar and stir to combine.
 Add flour, baking powder, and baking soda and stir to combine.
 Add egg and stir to combine.

 • Carefully remove the loaf pan full of melted butter from the oven.
 Gently tilt the loaf pan to each side, being careful not to spill any hot butter, so that the butter coats all sides of the pan.
-Then carefully pour the melted butter into the batter and stir to combine.

 • Pour batter into the loaf pan and return the loaf pan to the oven.
 Bake for 1 hour or until the top is golden brown and a stick inserted into loaf comes out clean.